Rajspeaks/Rajdeep-Das-Certifications/README.md

 <h2> Welcome 👨‍💻 </h2>

-This repositary consists of all the certificates, list of achievements, honours.
+This repositary consists of all of my course completion certificates.
 ----------------------------------------------------------------------------------------

 <h2> Catch me around the Internet </h2>